1. Story Guide

 In the shadows beyond the wicket, a carriage waited.

-Cat note: there is a hydro-clockwork mouse sticking it’s head out of Hatherley’s coat pocket (surreptitiously).
-Catticus and Lollipop are not present but there are a couple of feral steamborg cats on the platform eyeing Hatherley and the mouse slyly and sinisterly.
+Cat note: Catticus and Lollipop are not present but there are a couple of feral steamborg cats on the platform eyeing Hatherley and the mouse slyly and sinisterly.
 Feral steambord cats can be paralleled with the street urchins making up Sherlock Holmes "irregulars".
 One may have a worn out cap.
 They can’t hide their steampunk modifications so there should be tarnished brass fittings clearly visible.
 Likely legs and spine replacements.

-7. Spread 6 — The Frosted Windows
+8. Spread 6 — The Frosted Windows

 Scene: Hatherley has arrived at Eyford where Colonel Stark picks him up from the station, in his carriage.
 Inside the carriage.
 Hatherley sits opposite Colonel Stark.
 The windows are frosted — he can see nothing of the route.
 The colonel watches him in silence.